 The 3 Best Stretches to Relieve Neck Pain

-Are you one of the many individuals who suffer from acute or chronic neck pain?
+Do you suffer from acute or chronic neck pain?
 This is one of the most common types of pain experienced by adults in America.
-If left untreated for an extended period, it can result in problems with not only your shoulders, but also your arms and upper back as well.
+If left untreated for an extended period, it can result in problems with not only your shoulders but your arms and upper back as well.

 Other common causes include:

 - Wear and tear of the cervical vertebrae

 Neck pain comes in two major forms: acute (short-term) pain or chronic (long-term) pain, which usually lasts more than three months.
 It’s crucial for you to consult your physician anytime you experience neck pain to ensure that it’s nothing too serious.

 There are several neck stretches and exercises that you can perform to alleviate pain in your neck, making it limber and strong.

 Here are the top three:

 - Tilt your neck forward and backward